What is a habit?

 Now that you know exactly how visualization is supposed to work, you’re probably wondering how to actually do it.
 The truth is a lot of people practice visualization – but they do it absolutely wrong.
 Here are some tips to help you cultivate a visualization exercise that actually works and gets you results:

-- Picture yourself in environments that are similar to your everyday life.
+- Picture yourself in situations that are similar to your everyday life

 Do something short and simple – like the 100 Breaths Meditation – just to get your mind in a more clear, focused, and relaxed state before starting the visualization.